MicrosoftDocs/winapps-winrt-api/microsoft.ui.input/inputactivationlistener_state.md

 ## -description

-Gets the activation state of the window, view, or other visual element.
+Gets the activation state of the window.

 ## -property-value

-The activation state of the window, view, or other visual element.
+The activation state of the window.

 ## -remarks